 The Professional Track classes are offered on a semester-long basis in the evenings, with core business classes also offered online.
 Admission may be in Fall, Spring, or Summer semesters.
 The Executive Track is delivered in a different format, consisting of nine 4-day residential classes.
 A different class is offered every two months and classes may be started at any time and taken in any order.
 The Executive curriculum is jointly taught by faculty from the University of Texas at Dallas School of Management and the University of Texas Southwestern Medical Center.
 The Executive program is entirely supported by participant fees and special admission requirements apply.
 For information, contact the program office at (972) 883-6252.

-The M.S. ins Finance is designed for students with or without previous educational background in finance.
-Candidates in the M.S. in Finance choose one of four concentrations: Financial Analysis, Financial Management, Financial Risk Management, and Financial Engineering.
-The Financial Analysis concentration is designed for students interested in pursuing a career as a financial analyst and completing the Chartered Financial Analyst (CFA) examinations.
-The Financial Management concentration allows students to tailor their course work for careers in a range of activities: e.g., corporate finance, investment banking, venture capital, private equity, commercial banking, insurance, etc. The Financial Risk Management concentration is designed for students interested in a career in financial risk management and one of the financial risk management certifications.
-The Financial Engineering concentration is designed for students with the quantitative ability to purse a career applying quantitative methods to investment and risk management problems.
-Because several of these concentrations designed to best prepare students for certain certifications, students are required to complete all the course work in a particular concentration to graduate with that concentration.
+The M.S. in Finance is designed for students with or without previous educational background in finance.
+At least 36 hours of management course work beyond prerequisite courses are required, including 12 hours of basic business core courses and 24 hours of graduate finance courses.
+The M.S. is Finance is designed for students with or without previous educational background in finance.
+Candidates in the M.S. in Finance choose one of three concentrations: Investment Management, Financial Analyst, or Financial Engineering and Risk Management.
+In addition, there is the Financial Management option.
+The Investment Management concentration is designed for students interested in pursuing an investment career and completing the Chartered Financial Analyst (CFA) examinations.
+The Financial Analyst concentration is designed for students interested in corporate finance, investment banking, venture capital, private equity, or corporate restructuring and turnarounds.
+The Financial Engineering and Risk Management concentration is designed for students with the quantitative ability to pursue a career applying quantitative methods to investment and risk management problems.
+The Financial Management option allows students to tailor their course work for careers in a range of activities.
+Because several of these concentrations have been designed to prepare students for certain certifications, students are recommended to complete all the course work in a particular concentration in order to prepare for its associated certification.

 The M.S. in Supply Chain Management (SCM) will explore the key issues associated with the design and management of industrial supply chains.
 It will entail concepts dealing with the improvement of supply chain operations towards lower costs, faster delivery, higher quality and bigger variety.
 The ultimate objective is using SCM to mold traditional business operations into competitive weapons for today's global economy.
 Students will acquire not only fundamental knowledge of business management but also analytical decision-making skills (especially for complex systems) along with real-life experiences gained through projects with area companies.

 The M.S. in Innovation and Entrepreneurship (MSIE) prepares students for successful business careers in entrepreneurial new ventures, entrepreneurial finance (venture capital/private equity), or innovation-related roles in mature organizations (product planning, product marketing, product development, etc.).
-This degree will complement baccalaureate or advanced degrees in a scientific or engineering discipline, and will be valued by employers in technology-related or consumer products industries.
-The program will provide students with a solid foundation in the management disciplines essential to the successful innovation of new ideas, new products and new business models, whether in the context of an entrepreneurial startup or within the more structured environment of a mature corporation.
+This degree complements baccalaureate or advanced degrees in management, scientific or engineering disciplines, and is valued by employers in technology-related or consumer products industries.
+The program provides students with a solid foundation in the management disciplines essential to the successful innovation of new ideas, new products and new business models, whether in the context of an entrepreneurial startup or within the more structured environment of a mature corporation.